Garry Cook (executive): Manchester City

 After the 2009 January transfer window opened Mark Hughes and Cook sealed signings for Wayne Bridge, Craig Bellamy, Shay Given and Nigel de Jong.
 However, Cook failed in a world record bid to bring Kaká to the club, blaming the breakdown in negotiations on A.C.
 Milan.

 Cook also did much work away from transfers introducing the "My first City game" campaign where supporters of the club write in their memories of their first ever game watching the team, these have then been placed around the interior of the stadium.
 Many fans have contributed to this, including Ricky Hatton.

 After City finished 10th in the Premier League in Cook's first season with the club, he went about bringing in further targets of Hughes.
 In the summer of 2009 Cook signed Gareth Barry, Roque Santa Cruz, Stuart Taylor, Carlos Tevez, Emmanuel Adebayor, Kolo Touré, Joleon Lescott and Sylvinho.
 Cook also built his own team around him with Brian Marwood joining the club.

 Alongside Al Mubarak, Cook oversaw a complete overhaul of the club's training base at Carrington, and scheduled a 2009 summer tour of South Africa where the squad met Nelson Mandela.

 He made a gaffe by welcoming Uwe Rösler to the Manchester United Hall of Fame instead of the Manchester City Hall of Fame, and was booed by Manchester City fans.
 He wrote apology letters to 70 Manchester City supporters' clubs.

-On 19 December 2009, Cook was key in relieving Mark Hughes of his duties as City's manager, after just two wins in twelve games, and appointing former Inter Milan manager Roberto Mancini as his replacement.

 In September 2011, Cook offered his resignation after insensitive email allegations towards a player's mother.
 The Manchester City board believed there was evidence to back the allegations and accepted his resignation on 9 September 2011.
 Chairman Khaldoon Al Mubarak thanked Cook for his efforts in transforming the club's infrastructure and direction.